 With data privacy laws getting stricter every day, regulatory compliance is an increasingly hot topic for marketing teams.
 Linking customer identities across all platforms and channels makes it easier to ensure that you’re respecting users’ communication preferences.
 Imagine a user opts out of marketing communications via email, but you haven’t linked that to their phone number.
 Sending them an automated SMS would be a huge misstep.

 Additionally, clauses within some privacy laws allow customers to request a record of all of their data in your system.
 You need to be able to easily access that data without manually linking several databases.

 Build a robust identity resolution process with Scuba

 Your brand’s success depends on your ability to understand, serve, and communicate with your customers.
 Identity resolution is a key component of that success, and you need a robust toolset to make it happen.

-Scuba’s continuous intelligence platform facilitates identity resolution in a variety of ways:
+Scuba’s customer intelligence platform facilitates identity resolution in a variety of ways:

 - Real-time analytics that allows you to access constant insights into customer actions and rapidly respond to your users' needs